Exams and Papers

-A take-home examination is defined as an examination that is completed outside the room designated by the Registrar.
+A take-home examination is defined as an examination that is completed outside the room designated by the Office of the Registrar.
 There are two kinds of take-home examinations: one-day take-home examinations and extended take-home examinations.

 One-Day Take-Home Examinations

 A one-day take-home examination is handed out and returned on the same day, usually beginning at 8:30 a.m. and ending at 4:30 p.m.
-The Registrar's Office distributes and collects the take-home exams.
+The Office of the Registrar distributes and collects the take-home exams.
 One-day take-home examinations are open-book, but students may not discuss a one-day examination among themselves unless the instructor specifically grants permission to do so.

 Extended Take-Home Examinations

 Reviewing Examination Answers and Model Answers

 Instructors will be contacted by the Office of the Registrar to return graded essay exams within two weeks of the date exam grades are due.
 After that date, students may review their examination answers.
-Requests to see examination answers must be either submitted in writing to the Registrar's Office (room 100), or submitted online through the link listed below.
-Examination answers will be ready for pickup the following business day (if available).
+Requests to see examination answers must be either submitted in writing to the Office of the Registrar, or submitted through the link below, and the examination answers will be ready for pickup the following business day (if available).
 Instructors are advised to write comments on individual examination answers or provide model answers to the examination questions.
 In addition, model answers for certain courses are available in the Office of the Registrar and may be placed on Digital Reserves in the Law Library.